ALSC has four online resources that provide further assistance for Alaskans looking for answers:

 Alaska Law Help

 AlaskaLawHelp is a guide to civil legal services and resources for low-income persons and seniors in Alaska.
 This site provides information on various free and low-cost legal programs, including basic eligibility and contact information.
-You can find links to web sites offering helpful information, schedules of free self-help clinics, forms, and legal education documents that give basic information on a number of legal problems.
+You can find links to web sites offering helpful information, schedules of free self-help clinics, forms for specific legal issues, and legal education documents that give basic information on a number of legal problems.

 Alaska Family Law Self-Help Video Series